Denis McDonough: Secretary of Veterans Affairs (2021–2025)

 President Joe Biden nominated McDonough to lead the United States Department of Veterans Affairs.
 He appeared before the Senate Veterans' Affairs Committee on January 27, 2021.
 On February 8, the Senate confirmed McDonough as VA Secretary by a 87–7 vote, with six senators absent.
 McDonough is the second non-veteran to hold this position.
 Vice President Kamala Harris swore him in on February 9.

+During McDonough's tenure as Secretary of Veterans Affairs, the department implemented the Honoring our PACT Act of 2022, which expanded VA health care and benefits for veterans exposed to burn pits, and other toxic substances.
+By early 2024, VA reported processing more than one million PACT Act-related claims and broadening health care eligibility to millions of such veterans.
+The department also reported housing nearly 48,000 veterans experiencing homelessness in permanent housing during fiscal year 2024.

 Personal life

 McDonough is married to Karin Hillstrom.
 They have three children.
 His oldest brother, Kevin, is a Catholic priest of the Archdiocese of Saint Paul and Minneapolis.